-Event: “SPIRIT OF FREEDOM”
+Event: 24th Annual “SPIRIT OF FREEDOM”

-June 4, 2019 @ 10:30 am - 1:00 pm
+June 2 @ 10:30 am - 1:00 pmFree

-The U.S.C.T.
+Join us for the 24th Annual Spirit of Freedom, a celebration of the many thousands of African-Americans who fought during the Civil War.
+These U.S.C.T.
 (United States Colored Troops) represented one-tenth of the Union Army, which is a little known fact of our Civil War history.
 Of the 1,537 members of the U.S.C.T. who fought for Indiana, 225 are buried within the Crown Hill National Cemetery.

 Spirit of Freedom is presented in partnership with the Crown Hill Heritage Foundation, Indianapolis Public School’s Multi-Cultural Education Department, Storyteller’s Drum, and others.
 Also participating are students from Crispus Attucks High School who provide the Honor Guard and Drum Line.

 Please bring a blanket or folding chair to sit on, and a picnic lunch if desired.
 Bottled water and portable restrooms will be provided.
 Spirit of Freedom will be canceled in the event of rain.
 FREE.